MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-cash-flow-overview.md

   - Fixed assets – Information about planned disposal and budgeted purchases of fixed assets.
   - Manual revenues and expenses – Manage manual revenues and expenses and include them in the cash flow forecast.
 - You use a batch job to transfer information from the areas of general ledger, sales, purchasing, service, and fixed assets to the worksheet Then, you register worksheet lines to make a cash flow forecast.
-- You use various windows, reports, and charts to analyse and print a cash flow forecast that relates to availability and timeline overviews.
+- You use various pages, reports, and charts to analyse and print a cash flow forecast that relates to availability and timeline overviews.

-## <a name="making-a-cash-flow-forecast"></a>Making a Cash Flow Forecast
+## Making a cash flow forecast

 Based on the registered worksheet lines, you can periodically make a cash flow forecast.
 The following layout is a frequently used layout for a cash flow forecast.
 The layout has three sections: